 School Development Plan

-The School Development Plan (SDP) is a comprehensive document written by the leaders of Waterside Academy which details our key objectives as well as the strategies and improvements that we will be making in the coming year.
+The School Development Plan (SDP) is a comprehensive document written by the leaders of Waterside Academy.

 The governors, the school leadership team and I work together to write and then update the document regularly.